Setting Up Your Minecraft World

 There are other roles that you can assign to users, but the ones mentioned above are the most used and are important for a server owner to understand.

-For a more in depth explanation of user roles check out: https://www.multicraft.org/site/docs/howto
+For a more in-depth explanation of the user roles check out: https://www.multicraft.org/site/docs/howto

 Creating a private server can be very useful if you just want to play with your friends or a select group of users.
 It can also be great for testing out plugins and mods.

 To create a private server you need to change the “Default Role” to “No access”.
 This will change all users on your player list that don’t already have an allocated role higher than “No access”.

 If you want to add players to your private server simply upgrade their user status to higher than “No access”.
 It’s that simple to change your server to private.